sean-smith/BitcoinSentiment/README.md

 BitcoinSentiment
 ================

+This is a HackMIT 2014 project.

 We're trying to predict bitcoin values based on sentiment on online communities.
-For now just r/bitcoin
+Our initial hypothesis is that based on good or bad news in online forums bitcoin prices rise and fall.
+So by looking